prossel/Box-parameters/README.md

 ## Limitations

 - Current version only works with specific parameter names.
-It can be used with any file that has at least these parameters names configured in mm:
+It can be used with any file that has at least these parameters names configured in mm, however the plug-in can create them for you when some are missing:
   - xSize
   - ySize
   - zSize